 TANAKH – THE FOUNDATION, FRAMEWORK & CONTEXT

-And ANY TIME you remove ANYTHING from its original context, it becomes a “pre-text,” and you open the door wide for misinterpretation, misunderstanding and error.
+And, of course, ANY TIME you remove ANYTHING from its original context, you open the door wide for misinterpretation, misunderstanding and error.
 And there are plenty of examples of misinterpretations, innuendoes, half-truths, and just plain errors going on in the dominant American church today.
 This is why it is so critical that we have a comprehensive understanding of the Whole Bible – not just parts!

 In addition, the Tanakh presents all of the biblical covenants in it, including the new covenant and the coming Millennial covenant (yes, another covenant is coming!).
-Rather than the New Testament (or more accurately “the Renewed Covenant”) taking the place of the Tanakh, it actually further defines, develops, elaborates, and even adds on to a couple of the covenants in the Tanakh, but it does NOT replace either of them, nor does it do “away with them,” “annul” them, or “set them aside,” as many Christians and denominations teach.
+Rather than the New Covenant taking the place of the Tanakh, it actually further defines, develops, elaborates, and even adds on to a couple of the covenants in the Tanakh, but it does NOT replace either of them, nor does it do “away with them,” “annul” them, or “set them aside,” as many Christians and denominations teach.

 If a prophet or a dreamer of dreams arises among you and gives you a sign or a wonder, and the sign or wonder comes true, concerning which he spoke to you, saying, “Let us go after other gods (whom you have not known) and let us serve them,” you shall not listen to the words of that prophet or that dreamer of dreams; for the LORD your God is testing you to find out if you love the LORD your God with all your heart and with all your soul.
 You shall follow the LORD your God and fear Him; and you shall keep His commandments, listen to His voice, serve Him, and cling to Him.
 (Deuteronomy 13:1-4)

-In this passage, “a prophet or a dreamer of dreams” would seem to speak of a religious person, or someone who tries to direct you based on their dreams or visions, “a dreamer of dreams,” but if this person tells you that a sign or “a wonder” (a miracle) is going to happen, and it does, but then the person tries to take you away from the teachings of God here in the Torah (the first five books of the Bible), you are not to listen to them.
-The fact that they can work miracles is not what’s important, but whether or not their teachings line up with the teachings of the Torah.
-The statement, “Let us go after other gods…and let us serve them,” is given as an example.
-This does not just apply to idolatry, but any teaching that goes against what God teaches us here in the Torah.
+In this passage, “a prophet or a dreamer of dreams” is a religious leader or a prophet, but even if this person gives you a sign or a miracle, and it happens like it says, but then tells you to believe or do something that goes against God’s Torah, then we are not to believe it or do it.
+The statement, “Let us go after other gods…and let us serve them,” is just an example.
+This teaching does not just apply to idolatry, but any teaching that goes against what God teaches us here in the Torah.

 To the law and to the testimony: if they speak not according to this word, it is because there is no light in them.
 (Isaiah 8:20)

-Again, this is in keeping with the general principle that “light” (truth and revelation) will line up with, and not contradict, the Torah.
-For example, the book of the Psalms does not violate or contradict the Torah; in fact, Psalms is broken up into five books just as the Torah is also comprised of five books (i.e., Book 1, Psalms 1 – 41; Book 2, Psalms 42 – 72; Book 3, Psalms 73 – 89; Book 4, Psalms 90 -106; and Book 5, Psalm 107 – 150).
+Again, God will not violate His own Word, nor will He contradict it.
+For example, the book of the Psalms does not violate or contradict the Torah; in fact, Psalms is broken up into five books just like the Torah: Book 1 (Psalms 1 – 41); Book 2 (Psalms 42 – 72); Book 3 (Psalms 73 – 89); Book 4 (Psalms 90 -106); and Book 5 (Psalm 107 – 150).
 Also, none of the writings of the Prophets violate the teachings of the Torah; in fact, they are calling people back to the Torah, and to living life in covenant with YHWH, the God of Israel.

-So why is it that we believe that all of sudden God changed His modus operandi, and began to do the direct opposite of what He had been throughout the Tanakh (“Old Testament”)?
+So why is it that we believe that all of sudden God changed His way of doing things, and began to do the direct opposite of what He had taught throughout the Older Covenants, the Tanakh (or “Old Testament”)?